adrzystek/HexSimpleAI/README.md

-This project aims at creating a decent automated player (let's call it the "AI") at the game of [hex](https://en.wikipedia.org/wiki/Hex_(board_game%29).
+This project aims at creating a decent automated player (let's call it an "AI") at the game of [hex](https://en.wikipedia.org/wiki/Hex_(board_game)).
 Hopefully, one day it will be implemented at my site [hexy.games](https://hexy.games/).

 For now it is the [negamax](https://en.wikipedia.org/wiki/Negamax) algorithm with